Error-331/code_tests/docs/bible/links.md

 Held Firm - January 24 (Romans 8:38-39; No matter what you are going through, God's love has a firm hold on you);

 Easy To Please - January 25 (Join your life to his and you will find true refreshment and rest in him);

+Doing Right - January 26 (Psalm 37:3 KJV);

+Dwelling Places - January 27 (Every person submitted to Christ is being altered into a dwelling place of the Holy Spirit);